zaiah-dj/nw/README.md

 Customization
 =============
-The	list of defines to change the size of nw are below:
+The	list of defines to change the size of tmnw are below:

 	NW_BEATDOWN_TEST - Enables some test friendly options, like stopping after a certain number of requests